Neighbor Lists#

 Tip

-Users should check the “convergence” of the neighbor list computation by checking the respective tensor containing the number of neighbors per atom, against the maximum estimated number of neighbors.
+Users should check the “convergence” of the neighbor list computation by checking the respective array containing the number of neighbors per atom, against the maximum estimated number of neighbors.
 For optimal performance these two factors should be close: if the actual number of neighbors per atom is low relative to the estimated number, the allocated neighbor matrix will be very sparse and memory inefficient (i.e. most elements will be padding).
 If the actual number exceeds the estimate, neighborhoods will be truncated and there is no guarantee that the nearest neighbors are included.

 Pre-allocation for Repeated Calculations#

-Pre-allocating output tensors avoids repeated memory allocation overhead when computing neighbor lists in a loop (e.g., during MD simulation or training).
-This also enables torch.compile compatibility by ensuring fixed tensor shapes.
+Pre-allocating output arrays avoids repeated memory allocation overhead when computing neighbor lists in a loop (e.g., during MD simulation or training).

 import torch

-from nvalchemiops.neighborlist import neighbor_list, estimate_max_neighbors
+from nvalchemiops.neighbors.neighbor_utils import estimate_max_neighbors

 num_atoms = positions.shape[0]

-max_neighbors = estimate_max_neighbors(cutoff, atomic_density=1.0)
+max_neighbors = estimate_max_neighbors(cutoff, atomic_density=0.15)

 # Pre-allocate tensors